Lorik Cana: International career

-On 21 May 2016, Cana was named in Albania's preliminary 27-man squad for UEFA Euro 2016, and in Albania's final 23-man UEFA Euro 2016 squad on 31 May.

-Cana captained Albania in their opening Group A match against Switzerland.
-He was booked early on for a foul on Blerim Džemaili before becoming the first player to be sent off in the tournament just before half-time, receiving his marching orders after handling the ball outside the box.
-He got returned to play as a substitute for Migjen Basha in the 83rd minute against Romania in an Albania's historical 1–0 win with a goal scored by Armando Sadiku.
-Albania finished the group in third place with three points and a goal difference of –2, ranking last of the third-placed teams.
+On 31 May 2016, Cana was named in Albania's final 23-man squad for the Euro 2016 finals.
+He made his major tournament debut in Albania's opening Group A match against Switzerland, receiving an early booking for a foul on Blerim Džemaili before becoming the first player to be sent off at the tournament after handling the ball outside the penalty area shortly before half-time.
+Suspended for the following group match, he returned as an 83rd-minute substitute in Albania's historic 1–0 victory over Romania, the country's first win at a major international tournament.
+Albania finished third in the group with three points and a goal difference of −2, but was eliminated after being ranked the lowest among the four third-placed teams.